linode/docs/docs/security/security-patches/disabling-sslv3-for-poodle.md

 There is some good news.
 Most connections are using TLS and not SSL.
 However, sometimes there are problems negotiating a TLS session, and then the web servers, browsers, and other applications must downgrade to SSL.

 In order to resolve this issue, we must disable SSLv3 for applications.
-Unfortunately, there is no way to do this for an entire server at one.
+Unfortunately, there is no way to do this for an entire server at once.
 You will need to edit each individual configuration separately.

 # The Impact of Disabling SSLv3